njlr/fsharp-challenge/README.md

 ## General Guidelines

 * Write idiomatic F#.
-* Do not optimise unecessarily.
+* Do not optimise unnecessarily.
 Absolute performance is not important for this exercise; however appropriate data structures and alogorithms should be chosen given the specification
 * Do not overengineer.
-Simplicity and elegance is favoured over unecessary complexity.
+Simplicity and elegance is favoured over unnecessary complexity.
 * Platform and tools are not important.
 Target whichever framework you want.

 ## Questions